hwd1980/MyGNotifier/README.md

 This simple application runs in the tray and programmatically scans your imap folder to check the unread messages.
 When it finds any new email it shows a nice pop up, summing up its date/from/subject info.

-It is only on Italian, but I already started developing the "resx" to localize it in "en-US".
+It is only in Italian, but I already started developing the "resx" to localize it in "en-US".

 Take a look at the "Program.cs":
 .At first it checks if a main password is already set (string setting MAIN_PASSWORD) :